 • Disaster Recovery: Hybrid clouds can be used for disaster recovery strategies, replicating critical data and applications in the public cloud for faster recovery in case of disasters.

-• Cloud-Native Application Development: Hybrid clouds can be a valuable environment for developing and deploying cloud-native applications.
+• Cloud-Native Application Development: Hybrid clouds can be a valuable environment for developing and deploying cloud-native applications using Platform as a Service (PaaS).

 With all their advantages and benefits, security concerns may arise from the usage of these cloud models, which include the following: